Virtual Partitions

 This behavior is advantageous in scenarios where message processing involves external systems or operations that are not idempotent.
 Skipping previously consumed messages reduces the risk of executing duplicate actions and helps maintain the integrity of the overall system.

-Behaviour on errors
+Behaviour on Errors

 For a single partition-based Virtual Partitions group, offset management and retries policies are entangled.
 They behave on errors precisely the same way as regular partitions with one difference: back-offs and retries are applied to the underlying regular partition.
 This means that if an error occurs in one of the virtual partitions, Karafka will pause based on the highest possible Virtual Offset computed using the Virtual Offset Management feature and will exclude all the messages that were marked as consumed in any of the virtual partitions.